home-assistant/home-assistant.io/source/_integrations/universal.markdown

 Universal Media Players combine multiple existing entities in Home Assistant into one media player entity.
 This is used for creating a single entity that controls an entire media center.

-Multiple media player entities can be controlled from an universal media player.
+Multiple media player entities can be controlled from a universal media player.
 Additionally, the universal media player allows volume and power commands to be re-routed to other entities in Home Assistant.
 This allows the power and volume to control external devices like a television or audio receiver.

 A Universal Media Player is created in `configuration.yaml` as follows.